 Implementing the State Educator Equity plan as described in the State Application (10);

-Reforming teacher and principal certification (including recertification) or licensing requirements to ensure that all new teachers, principals, and other educators are profession-ready.
+Strengthening teacher and principal certification (including recertification) or licensing requirements to ensure that all new teachers, principals, and other educators are profession-ready prior to becoming the teacher, principal, or educator of record.

+Developing or strengthening teacher preparation programs to ensure that this preparation includes clinical experiences consistent with 202(d)(2) of the HEA; models of accomplished practice; and clinical educators with exemplary teaching skills.

+Building the capacity of local educational agencies to implement a comprehensive strategy for addressing teacher development and support under subpart 2 (Local Use of Funds).

 Permissible

-Carrying out evidence-based activities that provide support to teachers, principals, and other educators that are new to the profession, such as programs that provide comprehensive, multi-year induction or residency programs for beginning teachers, principals, and other educators;
+Implementing evidence-based activities that provide support to teachers, principals, and other educators that are new to the profession, such as programs that provide comprehensive, multi-year induction or residency programs for beginning teachers, principals, and other educators;

-Carrying out programs that establish, expand, or improve alternative routes for State certification of teachers and principals for highly qualified individuals with demonstrated potential to become effective teachers, particularly men and underrepresented minorities;
+Implementing programs that establish, expand, or improve alternative routes for State certification of teachers and principals for highly qualified individuals with demonstrated potential to become effective teachers, including efforts to diversify the profession, particularly underrepresented minorities and gender;

-Developing, improving, and implementing mechanisms to assist LEAS and schools in effectively recruiting and retaining effective teachers, which may include increased pay for teachers in high-poverty schools and districts;
+Developing, improving, and implementing mechanisms to assist LEAS and schools in effectively recruiting and retaining effective teachers, especially in shortage areas of the profession which may include increased pay for teachers in high-poverty schools and districts in exchange for serving a minimum number of years;

-Developing or assisting LEAs in developing systems that increase teacher leadership opportunities and career pathways, including compensation above base salaries for effective educators who take on new roles in providing school-based professional development, mentoring, instructional coaching, and shared decision making, including hiring and curriculum development;
+Developing or assisting LEAs in developing systems that increase teacher leadership opportunities and career pathways, including compensation above base salaries for effective educators who take on new roles in providing school-based professional development, mentoring, instructional coaching, peer assessment, peer review (evaluation) and shared decision making, including hiring and curriculum development;

-Providing systematic, sustained, and coherent professional development for all teachers, principals, and other educators that is collaborative and job-embedded;
+Providing systematic, sustained, targeted, and coherent professional development for all teachers, principals, and other educators that is collaborative and job-embedded;

+Creating career advancement structures;

+Developing teacher leaders;

+Encouraging distributed leadership models;

 Encouraging the reciprocity of teacher and principal certification or licensing between or among states, except in cases where it would lead to the weakening of any State teaching or licensing requirement.

-Implementing or improving a professional growth and improvement system that factors in evidence of student learning and evidence of classroom practice;
+Implementing or improving a professional growth and improvement system that factors in evidence of student learning and evidence of effective classroom practice;

 Encouraging and supporting local educational agencies in the training of teachers, principals, and other educators in ways to reduce the use of suspensions and expulsions, as described in Section 9101 (43) and (44).
-This could include developing tools such as developmentally, culturally, and linguistically appropriate positive behavioral intervention systems, tiered disciplinary systems, conflict resolution and restorative justice, as well as other evidence based approaches.
+This could include developing tools such as developmentally, culturally, and linguistically appropriate positive behavioral intervention systems, tiered disciplinary systems, conflict resolution and restorative justice, as well as other evidence based approaches, and the use of student data to determine the effectiveness of those efforts.

+Providing or assisting local educational agencies in providing expanded opportunities for teachers to participate in professional enhancement activities through a nationally-recognized standards-based advanced certificate or advanced credential.

 SUBPART 2: SUBGRANTS TO LOCAL EDUCATION AGENCIES